Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: The Benefits and Costs of Moving to Neuromorphic from Von Neumann

 While the non-determinism and adaptability of biological neural circuits makes neural computation richer and potentially more computationally powerful from a theoretical sense, this complexity also risks making NMC more challenging for those familiar with precise and sequential deterministic algorithms.
-For this reason, and given the relatively immature state of probabilistic and adaptive neural algorithms, we will not examine these architectural benefits further here but simply acknowledge them as fundamental differences between NMC and conventional approaches.
-As the next sections describe, the differences between NMC and conventional architectures can be analyzed at a more fundamental level and future work will demonstrate how these distinctions can amplify the effects of ubiquitous stochasticity and learning.
+For this reason, we will not examine these architectural benefits in detail here but rather we will focus more generally on the activity-dependent trace of algorithm graphs as a complement to static structural algorithm graph.